Antimicrobial stewardship (AMS)

 Antimicrobial stewardship (AMS) is a systematic approach to improving antimicrobial use, with a view to improving clinical outcomes and minimising adverse events relating to their use, including the development of antimicrobial resistance.
 Effective hospital AMS programs have been shown to decrease inappropriate antimicrobial use, reduce the burden of multidrug-resistant organisms, and improve the safety and quality of patient care.

 The Australian Commission for Safety and Quality in Healthcare (ACSQHC) has introduced their AMS initiative in response to the standards, and is continuing to develop resources to assist hospitals in implementing AMS programs.
-The primary reference is the 2011 publication 'Antimicrobial Stewardship in Australian Hospitals'.
+The primary reference is the publication 'Antimicrobial Stewardship in Australian Healthcare'.
 The Safety and Quality Improvement Guide for Standard 3: Preventing and Controlling Healthcare Associated Infections has been developed to guide hospitals in preparing for accreditation.

 In November 2014, the Antimicrobial Stewardship Clinical Care Standard was launched by the ACSQHC.
 This standard aims to ensure that a patient with a bacterial infection receives optimal treatment with antibiotics.